rcforbes/Statistical-Data-Analysis/MultilevelModelling/AdvancedMLM/README.md

 - I modelled the relationship between feedback type and ERP, moderated by neuroticism with a 3-level model and a cross-classified model
 - I compared both models, and chose the best model based on fit statistics.
 - I calculated ICC and effect sizes for the random slope model
-- I then created a Figure to visualize the reuslts
+- I then created a figure to visualize the reuslts

 ## Results
 Results are written up in the associated .docx file.